zenzay/esphome-power-meter/README.md

 *Please bear in mind that this hasn't been tested extensively and I take absolutely no responsibility for any suprisingly large electricity bills*

-You can find an 'extended' version with Real Time Clock module and 2.9" E-Ink Display [here](https://github.com/zenzay/esphome-power-meter/tree/extended).

 Components
 -----------